2014 Outback - Constantly Burned Out Headlights & Lights

 I have to say this.....and I quote "Check your alternator/voltage-regulator output voltage.
 You may be running much higher than 14.5v.", ..but, you would think that dealers would do this automatically when a documented case comes in of excessive replacement of bulbs in the same vehicle

-Guru9F63ML answered about a year ago
+Guru9F63ML answered 2 years ago

 I think that the way Subaru enclosed/mounted the low-beams in the 2014 Outback is poor design practice.
 They run way too hot, have no ventilation, insubstantial heat sinking.
 Any law firm looking for an experienced expert witness for a class-action suit, call or write, I'm in.
 Stuckinbuckhead on Insta.